‘Boy Meets World’ Star Maitland Ward Rocks A Gold Bikini To Enjoy Unseasonably Warm Weather

 Maitland’s tiny two-piece was constructed out of a brilliant gold lamé fabric.
 It featured a triangle top with small cups that could barely contain her ample cleavage.
 The right side of the halter-style bathing suit top was also slightly scrunched up, making it cover even less of her chest.

 The bottoms of the metallic swimsuit were a hip-hugger style that sat low on Maitland’s torso.
 She was grasping the garment’s strings in her fingers and slightly pulling on them.
-Her fingernails were painted a vibrant shade of red.
+Her fingernails were painted in a vibrant shade of red.

 Maitland’s bikini did an excellent job of showcasing her impressive figure and flawless pale skin.
 It showed off her toned stomach and slender frame, as well as a peek of her shapely thighs.